-After that, data entry was done and massive computer checks were made, while using appropriate computer programs tables with survey's data were drawn up.
+After that, data entry was done and massive computer checks were made.
+Also, with the use of appropriate computer programs, tables with the survey's data were drawn up.

 During all stages of fieldwork the interviewers were under the continuous supervision of skilled employees of the Unit in charge of ELSTAT